muhammadabdullahmajid/muhammadabdullahmajid/README.md

 -  Currently working on sharpening my full-stack development skills
 -  Learning new frameworks, tools, and cloud technologies
 -  I enjoy collaborating on open-source and personal projects
--  Always exploring new technologies and challenges
--  Based on Planet Earth, working remotely
 ---
 ##  Skills & Technologies
 ### Languages: